ecreates/ecreates/README.md

 <br><br>

 ## What does it do?
+The system is designed to detect fingernail biting and nose picking behaviour from user's webcam feed and to "penalise" the user by playing a continuous and horrible sound until the user stops exhibiting these behaviours with a view of drawing attention to and correcting these behaviours.

 In the most basic terms, a user navigates to the application's website, sets a webcam facing themselves and presses 'start monitoring'.
 Subsequently, the system begins to analyse user's webcam feed using a Machine Learning (ML) model to detect four distinct states:

 1) Normal State